 Definition and History of Internet radio stations

 An Internet radio station, online radio station, net radio, or web radio is an audio stream that can be streamed over the Internet.
 This is called a stream, radio stream or a listening link.
 You will therefore not be able to listen to it with your usual radio set.
 Instead, you can listen to it from your computer, tablet, smartphone or connected speaker.
-As with the classic radios that we listen to mainly in our cars, there are generalist Internet radio stations, but there are mostly thematic Internet radio stations.
+Just like with the classic radios that we listen to mainly in our cars, there are generalist Internet radio stations and thematic Internet radio stations.
 Nowadays, we know that there are thousands of Internet radio stations worldwide, but it is impossible to give an exact number because technically, anyone can start their own Internet radio station overnight.

 The very first Internet radio station to broadcast online was called “Radio HK“.
 It was created in February 1995 and was already broadcasting 24 hours a day like most of the current radio stations.
 Of course, the technology used then was different and more complex than the one that exists today.
 The Radio HK team used an audio conferencing software (CU-SeeMe) to broadcast the music from a CD that was running in a loop.
 Radio HK was then one of the first to adopt the RealAudio servers published by RealNetworks and its famous RealPlayer (major throwback to the 2000s).